-• Always - Select this option to always make the new email address primary.
+- Always Select this option to always make the new email address primary.
 If a constituent has more than one new email address in the batch, the email marked primary is made primary.
-If none of the new email addresses is marked primary, the email that appears first in the batch is made primary.

-- Only if the current primary email address has the same email type Select this option to make the new email address primary only if it has the same email type as the existing primary email address.
+If none of the new email addresses is marked primary, the email that appears first in the batch is made primary. - Only if the current primary email address has the same email type Select this option to make the new email address primary only if it has the same email type as the existing primary email address.
 If there are multiple new email addresses in the batch and one has the same email type as the existing primary email address, it becomes primary.
-If there are multiple new email addresses with the same email type as the existing primary email address and one of those new email addresses is marked primary, it becomes primary.
-If there are multiple new email addresses with the same email type as the existing primary email address and none of those new email addresses is marked primary, the email that appears first in the batch is made primary. - Never-Select this option to never make the new email address primary.
+If there are multiple new email addresses with the same email type as the existing primary email addresses and one of those new email addresses is marked primary, it becomes primary.
+If there are multiple new email addresses with the same email type as the existing primary email address and one of those new email addresses is marked primary, it becomes primary email address and none of those new email addresses is marked primary, the email that appears first in the batch is made primary. - Never Select this option to never make the new email address primary.